ROCm/rocALUTION/docs/design/guides.rst

   virtual void ApplyAdd(const LocalVector<ValueType>& in,
   ...

-For the implementation of the new API function, it is important to know where this functionality will be available.
+For the implementation of the new API function, it is important to know the location of the availability of this functionality.
-To add support for any backend and matrix format, format conversions are required, if `MyNewFunctionality()` is only supported for CSR matrices.
+To add support for any backend and matrix format, format conversions are required if ``MyNewFunctionality()`` is only supported for CSR metrices.
-This will be subject to the API function implementation:
+This is subject to the API function implementation:

 .. code-block:: cpp